 What this does is upend the interesting subplot of romance between Pietro and the Congresswoman, who knew he was a zombie.
 That has to be completely discarded.
 The lie that Pietro is dead is allowed to stand as fact.
 Which, frankly, frustrated me.

-One of the tenets I use when reading, and reviewing books, is to meet it as it is not, as I would have wanted.
+One of the tenets I use when reading, and reviewing, is to meet the book as it is, not as I would have wanted.
 Rowland makes that difficult in book 4.
 Authors are allowed to upend everything, books are their creations, not mine.
 But still ….

 Rescuing their Tribe members and getting back on track to take down Dr. Charish to keep her and Saberton from doing more nefarious things takes a lot of energy.
 Angel and her tribe wind up back home, but her addictive personality raises its ugly specter.

 Book 5 – White Trash Zombie Gone Wild

 It’s true.
 Once an addict, always an addict.
 Any addict is one action away from giving in to it again.
 Angel knows this, but when she figures out it somehow counters her dyslexia, she really doesn’t want to give it up.

 Meanwhile, FBI agents are making appearances at Tribe owned funeral homes asking questions.
 And the Tucker’s Point Zombie Fest gets under way, featuring the film shot at the high school, High School Zombie Apocalypse.
 It’s supposed to be fun until a flash drive containing evidence of real zombies surfaces.

 High on V12, Angel starts hallucinating, leaving her vulnerable and ashamed.
 This is where her pre-zombie life and after-zombie life couldn’t be more stark.
 Her old habits kick in and she figures she’s back to being a loser which could include losing the trust of the people who have become her tribe.